Southclaws/ScavengeSurvive/README.md

 easy, conflict free updating from the master branch.

-I encourage people to play around with this code, create a new map and put loot spawns in it, I would love to see what is made!
+I encourage people to play around with this code, create a new map and put loot spawns in it or completely mod it into a new gamemode, I would love to see what creations are made!

 ## Setup